ServeMotor/MediaManager/links_media.md

 ## USA Media Sites
 **English language Media**

 These are some of the links that have been listed on the [Drudge Report](https://www.drudgereport.com/), a daily political headline website in the US.
+I took out conservative news sources, but otherwise its a good selection of media sites.

 1. [ABCNEWS](http://www.abcnews.com)
 2. [ATLANTIC](www.theatlantic.com)